-22 This recommendation supplements 2005 recommendation 3.
 9. Structured Finance and Corporate Ratings.
-Rating agencies should do more to differentiate ratings on structured finance securities from ratings on corporate bonds and indicate the contribution of external credit enhancement assigned to CRT products.23 Market participants should also differentiate between credit ratings on structured products and credit ratings on corporate bonds.
-Market participants should work with credit rating agencies to produce supplementary measures that provide the information needed to make informed decisions about the risk of structured finance securities.24
+Rating agencies should do more to differentiate ratings on structured finance securities from ratings on corporate bonds and also to indicate the contribution of external credit enhancement assigned to CRT products.23 Market participants should also differentiate between credit ratings on structured products and credit ratings on corporate bonds in how they use each rating.
+Market participants should work with existing credit rating agencies and others to produce supplementary measures that provide the information needed to make informed decisions about the risk of structured finance securities.24

 Investors should never rely exclusively on external ratings when evaluating CRT instruments.
-Investors should supplement external credit ratings with their own robust analysis, including specific assessments of whether assumptions made by the rating agencies in determining the rating are reasonable.25 Investors should carefully consider how they use credit ratings in their investment guidelines and investment mandates, in order to avoid creating unintended incentives for traders to take excessive risk.
+Investors should supplement external credit ratings with their own robust analysis, including specific assessments of whether assumptions made by the rating agencies in determining the rating are reasonable.
+Investors should carefully consider how they use credit ratings in their investment guidelines and investment mandates, in order to avoid creating unintended incentives for traders to take excessive risk.
 Investors should carefully consider how they use credit ratings for valuation, risk measurement and reporting, including in reports to senior management and boards of directors.